reduxjs/redux/README.md

 }

-// what's important is that Store is a pure function too export default function CounterStore(state, action) {
+// what's important is that Store is a pure function too export default function CounterStore(state = initialState, action) {
-  // ... that has an initial state if (!state) {
-    return initialState;
-  }

-  // and return the new state when an action comes switch (action.type) {
+  // that returns the new state when an action comes switch (action.type) {
   case INCREMENT_COUNTER:
     return incremenent(state, action);